CERT Continuing Education

 Register

-Struggling to complete the Santa Cruz County CERT-required FEMA IS-200 course (Basic ICS for Initial Response)?
+Struggling to complete the Santa Cruz County CERT-required FEMA IS-200 course?

-We are trying a different way of completing this required course.
-The FEMA course slides will be projected on a large screen, and as a group we will complete the required course.
+We are trying an experiment with a different way of completing these required courses.
+The FEMA course slides will be projected on large screen and as a group we will complete the required course.
 This offers students a chance to ask questions and get additional information to have a clearer understanding of the Incident Command System (ICS).
-Class limited to 6 students.

 Students bring their personal computers and will then take the required test independently.
-Students will need to set up/retrieve a FEMA Student ID prior to attending.
-Go to https://cdp.dhs.gov/FEMASID to set up/retrieve.
+You will need to set up a FEMA Student ID prior to attending.
+Go to https://cdp.dhs.gov/FEMASID to set up.

 Presenter: Mary Edmund, RN, CERT Auxiliary Director

-Location: Central Fire Community Room, 930 – 17th Ave, Santa Cruz (Live Oak)
+Central Fire Community Room, 930 – 17th Ave, Santa Cruz

 Register